On the $nk-attack Roman Dominating Number of a Graph: Definitions

+In this paper, we will primarily focus on \ptaRD, since the \oaRD is equivalent to the original RD.
+We will also make generalizations to \kaRD when relevant.

-When one begins studying the dominating function, complete graphs and star graphs are often used to demonstrate the efficiency of small dominating sets.
-While those graph classes also have small Roman Dominating numbers, that is not the case for $2RD$.
+When studying dominating sets, complete graphs and star graphs are often used to demonstrate the efficiency of small dominating sets.
+While those graph classes also have small RD numbers, that is not the case for \ptaRD.
 For a complete graph of order $n$, denoted $K_n$, note that $\gamma(K_n) = 1$ and $\gamma_R(K_n) = 2$.
-Consider a $K_3$ and note that the minimum $2RD$ labeling is either a 0,1,2 or a 1,1,1 labeling of the three vertices.
-If we consider a $K_4$, there are more minimum $2RD$ labelings (0,2,0,2 or 1,1,1,1 for instance), all of which have a weight of 4.
-Notice that for any $K_n$ where $n \geq 4$, we have $\gamma_{2R}(K_n) = 4$, as two vertices with label 2 are sufficient to $2R$ Dominate the rest of the vertices.
+Consider a $K_3$ and note that the minimum \taRD labeling is either a 0,1,2 or a 1,1,1 labeling of the three vertices.
+If we consider a $K_4$, there are more minimum \taRD labelings (0,2,0,2 or 1,1,1,1 for instance), all of which have a weight of 4.
+Notice that for any $K_n$ where $n \geq 4$, we have $\gtaRD{K_n} = 4$, since two vertices with label 2 are sufficient for a \taRD function.
 Note that if we only have one vertex with label 2, we can only have one vertex of label 0, and the rest of the vertices will have a label of 1.
-With two vertices of label 2, they can sufficiently $2R$ Dominate the rest of the vertices in the graph.
-A $2RD$ labeling of $K_6$ is demonstrated in figure \ref{fig: K6} to illustrate this point.
+With two vertices of label 2, we have created a \taRD labeling.
+A \taRD labeling of $K_6$ is demonstrated in Figure \ref{fig: K6} to illustrate this point.